tbensky/ProjectClock/readme.md

 ![esccapement](https://upload.wikimedia.org/wikipedia/commons/2/29/Anchor_escapement_animation_217x328px.gif)

+Watch it for a while and see how the anchor and escape wheel teeth interact.
+We need to reproduce some of this here.

-Here they are in close proximity.
+Here are our anchor and escape wheel in close proximity.

 ![esccapement](https://github.com/tbensky/ProjectClock/blob/main/Escape/escape01.jpg)